DeepSpectrum/DeepSpectrum/README.md

 *angrySadDeepSpectrum.arff* in arff format.

 ### Advanced: Specifying labels
-Labels for the .wav files can be giiven explicitly either by providing a label file or specifying labels for each folder of the extraction:
+Labels for the *.wav* files can be given explicitly either by providing a label file or specifying labels for each folder of the extraction:
 * label files (*.tsv*, *.csv* are supported) can be specified by `-lf labels.csv`.
   They have to follow the format *file_name.wav* **delimiter** *label* where **delimiter**